I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_capabilities.md

 The miniport driver must set this flag if it is enabled to use the VMQ or SR-IOV interface.

-For more information about VMQ requirements for VM queue packet filtering, see <a href="netvista.setting_and_clearing_vmq_filters">Setting and Clearing VMQ Filters</a>.
+For more information about VMQ requirements for VM queue packet filtering, see <a href="https://msdn.microsoft.com/bfee8a3c-d2be-4718-beb4-067b66756a41">Setting and Clearing VMQ Filters</a>.

-For more information about SR-IOV requirements for VM queue packet filtering, see <a href="netvista.setting_a_receive_filter_on_a_virtual_port">Setting a Receive Filter on a Virtual Port</a>.
+For more information about SR-IOV requirements for VM queue packet filtering, see <a href="https://msdn.microsoft.com/F0137D59-1701-4DFC-BB30-27E477FC0706">Setting a Receive Filter on a Virtual Port</a>.